 early exploratory AI sketch

-Bardo Bear involves research and development into spatial user experience design for well-being.
+Bardo Bear involves research and development into spatial user experience design for spatial non-human perception.
 Navigation includes embedded cellular “marks” for storing and sharing reflections in “the grid”, and links to connect to the spaces where they occurred.
 It includes symbols to access new activities and whirls to jump to energetic spaces associated with color hues.

 early sketch prototype of spatial navigation map